Sternerr/Sternerr/README.md

 I’m a developer from Sweden who enjoys building fullstack applications, optimizing my workflow, and crafting good software.
 I value craftsmanship, continuous improvement, and the creative process itself.

-I almsot forgott, use nvim btw
+I almost forgot!
+I use nvim btw
 <!--
 **sternerr/sternerr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.